Skip to main content

 Positions don’t carry over

 Each instance of a recurring market is its own separate market with its own tokens.
-When today’s BTC daily binary settles, that day’s YES and NO tokens redeem at 1 or 0 USDH and the position is closed out.
+When today’s BTC daily binary settles, that day’s YES and NO tokens redeem at 1 or 0 USDC and the position is closed out.
 If you want exposure to tomorrow’s instance, you have to buy into tomorrow’s tokens.
 The protocol doesn’t auto-extend positions across instances.
 Each instance is a complete, self-contained market.

 Finding the current spec

 The current instance’s spec (target, expiry, period, underlying) is shown on the market page.
 Because the values change with each redeployment, the market page is the canonical source for what’s live right now.
+For more on what happens when a recurring instance reaches its expiry, see Resolution and settlement.